cjmachoka/ExploreAI_DataScience/Decision_Trees/README.md

 # Decision Trees

-Read a published article on: https://medium.com/@cjmachoka/how-do-decision-trees-think-ee381458a8d3
+Read the published article on: https://medium.com/@cjmachoka/how-do-decision-trees-think-ee381458a8d3

 The article's objectives are to: